hknutzen/Netspoc/language.markdown

 ## Disable generation of object-groups

-Netspoc generates optimized code using object-groups for Cisco ASA and PIX firewalls.
+Netspoc generates optimized code using object-groups for devices of type ASA, ACE and NX-OS.
 Use router attribute `no_group_code` to disable this optimization.

 ## Private configuration context